Introduction to Transformers: an NLP Perspective: Efficient Models

 where $\lfloor \cdot \rceil$ is a rounding function\footnote{$\lfloor a \rceil$ returns the integer closest to $a$.}, $x$ is the real-valued input, and $s$ is the quantization step size that controls the level of quantization.
 The quantization function is coupled with a de-quantization function

 With this notation, the quantizer can be expressed as $D(Q(x)) = s \cdot \lfloor \frac{x}{s} \rceil$.
-The difference between $D(Q(x))$ and $x$ is called quantization error.
+The difference between $D(Q(x))$ and $x$ is called the quantization error.
 A smaller value of $s$ typically reduces the quantization error.
-In practice, however, we wish to choose an appropriate value of $s$ in order to spread possible values of $Q(r)$ evenly across values of an integer, for example, $s = \frac{\max\{D(r)\}}{2^p-1}$ where $p$ is the number of bits used to represent an integer and $\max\{D(r)\}$ is the maximum value for $D(r)$.
-The above equations show one of the simplest cases of quantization.
-More general discussions of quantization can be found in books on digital signal processing and related surveys \citep{oppenheim-and-schafer:1975digital,rabiner-gold:1975theory,gray-etal:1998quantization}.
+In practice, however, we wish to choose an appropriate value of $s$ in order to spread the possible values of $Q(x)$ evenly across the integer representation range.
+For example, $s = \frac{\max\{D(r)\}}{2^p-1}$, where $p$ is the number of bits used to represent an integer and $\max\{D(r)\}$ is the maximum representable value after de-quantization.
+The equations above show one of the simplest cases of quantization.
+More general discussions of quantization can be found in books on digital signal processing and related surveys~\citep{oppenheim-and-schafer:1975digital,rabiner-gold:1975theory,gray-etal:1998quantization}.